SuperOfficeDocs/superoffice-docs/docs/api/search/selection/entity/get-selection-members-entity.md

 ---
-# Mandatory fields.
-title: get_selection_members_entity      # (Required) Very important for SEO.
+title: get_selection_members_entity
-description: How to retrieve members of a specific selection using entities # (Required) Important for SEO.
+description: How to retrieve members of a specific selection using entities
 author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
 keywords: search,selectionmembers